warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/main_contract.md

 ## Overview

-Let's create our main trading agent that implements the automated Uniswap trading logic.
+Let's create our main **trading Agent** that implements the automated Uniswap trading logic.

 Create the `BasicOrder` contract